emestiza/Project-2-Backend/README.md

 | Total | H | 2hrs| hrs | hrs |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+ This section lists all supporting libraries and thier role in the project.

+- Express.js is used to build an API
+- Node.js is used to build a server

 ## Code Snippet